WJTipper/case-converter/README.md

 ### Extra non-functional requirements

 - [ ] Project includes Cypress E2E tests
+- [ ] Page displays instructions on how to use the tool to the user
 - [ ] Page is styled
 - [ ] Any toggles & expandable sections are animated